Percona-Lab/mongodb_consistent_backup/README.rst

    notification support (*optional*)
 -  Modular backup, archiving, upload and notification components
 -  Support for MongoDB Authentication and SSL database connections
+-  Support for Read Preference Tags for selecting specific nodes for backup
 -  Rotation of backups by time or count
 -  Multi-threaded, single executable
 -  Auto-scales to number of available CPUs by default